 On Fridays, you can schedule your trips up to five (5) days in advance.
 To make your reservation, call 314-652-3617 or 888-652-3617.
 Call 711 for Relay.

 The reservation phone lines are open daily 7:30 a.m. – 4:30 p.m.
 Please schedule your trip as early as possible to have the best chance of securing your desired pick-up time.

 2)Cancel early if you are unable to keep your reservation so we can adjust our schedules and make room for other customers.

-3)Call the Cancellation and Inquiry line if you need to cancel a trip reservation or check on your trip.
-Call 314-289-5230 at any time.
-It is available every day, 24 hours a day.
+3)Call the Cancellation and Inquiry line if you need to cancel a trip.
+Call 314-289-5230, available every day, 24 hours a day.

 4)Call in advance if you need to change any part of your trip reservation.
 For example, if you scheduled a ride to the doctor, you cannot wait until the driver comes to pick you up to request a ride to the grocery store instead.

 Trip changes cannot be made on short notice because it would require a completely new schedule.